 Balance transfers can save you money and consolidate your payments.
 When you make a balance transfer on a credit card, you are transferring debt — or a balance — from another loan or credit card.
 This allows you to pay off your balance without incurring interest.

 It’s easy to do a balance transfer online.
-Once you decide what the best balance-transfer card for your situation is, apply for it.
+First, decide what the best balance transfer card for your situation is, and apply for it.